 How to Dispute a DAP Placement Denial in Delaware Without an Attorney

 If your child was denied placement in the Delaware Autism Program, you do not need an attorney to challenge the decision — at least not yet.
-DAP placement disputes have a structured appeal path through the Peer Review Committee (PRC), and most families exhaust that process before any hearing becomes necessary.
-The key is understanding how the PRC makes decisions, what evidence shifts their assessment, and when the dispute actually crosses the line from administrative appeal into legal territory requiring counsel.
+DAP placement disputes begin with the local IEP team's placement decision, with state complaint, mediation, and due process available if disagreement remains.
+The key is understanding how the placement decision was made, what evidence supports your child's needs, and when the dispute actually crosses the line from administrative advocacy into legal territory requiring counsel.

 Here's how to dispute the denial at each stage, what documentation you need, and where the process can go wrong.